-Delicious, exceptionally nutritious, high in bioflavanoids.
+Delicious, exceptionally nutritious, high in bioflavonoids.
 Gardeners in warmer climates can enjoy growing blueberries and fruiting (any two varieties will do, regardless of ripening time) by choosing one of the Southern Highbush varieties.
 These require fewer chill hours than the Northern Highbush which require over 1000 hours.
-Consider climate suitability, ripening season and fruit size when selecting varieties and include at least two different varieties for cross-pollination grow in acidic, well drained soil.
-Cottonseed meal is an excellent fertilizer for blueberries along with good quality compost Blueberries prefer an acidic, well-drained soil.
+Consider climate suitability, ripening season and fruit size when selecting varieties and include at least two different varieties for cross-pollination.
+Grow in acidic, well drained soil.
+Cottonseed meal is an excellent fertilizer for blueberries along with good quality compost.
+Blueberries prefer an acidic, well-drained soil.
 Mulching with acidic materials has proved beneficial for soils that are not ideal for blueberry growing.
 Fir sawdust or bark dust, applied at a depth of two to four inches, also eliminates most of the need for cultivation and conserves moisture.
 Blueberries’ shallow, compact root system makes regular irrigation a necessity.

 When your nursery stock arrives, it is best to plant them right away.
 If you cannot plant immediately (within a week of delivery), remove plastic bags that cover and keep the roots moist during shipment, and store them in a cool moist place like a root cellar or basement, making sure the roots stay moist and do not freeze.
 Or, you can “heel in” the plants to protect them.
 To heel in bare root plants outside, pick a location that is shielded from wind.
 Dig a trench with one side sloping and the other side vertically straight.
 Place the plants so that the roots are pointed toward the vertical side and the trunks /stems are supported by the sloping side.
 Cover the roots with soil and tamp it down to avoid air pockets.